Your free business.com+ membership unlocks exclusive tech deals and advisor support

 What is a payroll provider?

-“Investing in payroll software eliminates compliance issues, specifically if the payroll processing tool is up to date with the latest payroll tax changes,” explained Stacy Kildal, founder of Kildal Services LLC and a QuickBooks ProAdvisor.
+“Investing in payroll software eliminates compliance issues, specifically if the payroll processing tool is up to date with the latest payroll tax changes,” said Stacy Kildal, founder of Kildal Services LLC and a QuickBooks ProAdvisor.
 “Overall, payroll software makes setup faster by eliminating the need to do the research as well as ensuring compliance with state tax requirements.”

 FYIDid you know